Polymer/old-docs-site/articles/distributing-components-with-bower.md

 title: "Distributing Components With Bower"
 subtitle: How to package your elements for broader sharing

-article:
+article: true
 author: addyosmani
 published: 2014-03-07
 updated: 2014-06-16
 polymer_version: 0.2.0
 description: How to package your elements for broader sharing

 tags:
 - distributing
 - packages